What is a Value-Added Monthly Index (VAMI)?

 Application of VAMI for Comparisons

 Analysts use graphed VAMI as a reliable instrument to analyze the performance of various funds across the markets.
-The charts of VAMI can be customized to fit well into a company’s family of funds and provide options from which investors can choose from.
+The charts of VAMI can be customized to fit well into a company’s family of funds and provide options from which investors can choose.
 Graphed VAMI also provides an overview of an investment’s performance over time.

 In addition, the charts may provide perspectives on what to anticipate with future market predictions.
 Visual representations of the VAMI line chart can also be used to show the overtime performance of funds from various categories of assets.
 For an in-depth analysis, benchmark returns are included in the VAMI charts.